Ghost Master: Gameplay

 The game consists of 15 levels.
 In most levels, the primary goal is to scare all the mortals (humans) and cause them to flee the area in fear or succumb to madness.

 Ghost Master plays similarly to a real-time strategy game.
 The player first chooses the ghosts to field in the level.
 The player cannot field every ghost in every place.
 Each ghost has one or two types of objects (or "fetters") it can be bound to.
-For example, a ghost who died during a robbery could only be bound to a "Murder Fetter," whereas a water spirit can only be bound to a bath, sink, or a simple puddle of water.
+For example, a ghost who was murdered might only be bound to "murder" fetters (such as a corpse, or a murder weapon), whereas a water spirit can be bound to a bath, a sink, a puddle of water, etc. Some objects have multiple fetter types (e.g., "violence" and "murder" for the corpse of a murder victim) and some fetters are more common than others, with more powerful haunters limited to rarer fetters.
+Less powerful haunters can take advantage of very flexible fetters, such as "thoroughfares" (usually hallways), "indoors" or "outdoors"; several of these haunters possess abilities which permit them to change their fetter to pursue mortals (usually from one "indoor" fetter to another).

 Another limiting factor is "Plasm".
 This numerical resource dictates which abilities a ghost can use.
 When a human becomes frightened, Plasm is generated.
 With more Plasm, stronger abilities (and more ghosts) can be fielded at any one time.

 Once the objective(s) for a level has been completed, the game rates the player's performance.
 Many factors are considered, including time, amount of impact on the mortals, and how many mortals fled.
 If the player is able to complete the mission fairly quickly, there is a multiplier added to the final score.
-This score determines the amount of "Gold Plasm" given to the player, which is used to add more spells to ghosts' arsenals.
+This score determines the amount of "Gold Plasm" given to the player, which is used to add more abilities to ghosts' arsenals.

 The game ends with a cliffhanger, with the Ghostbreakers bringing in a bomb that would completely erase supernatural presence in the city where the game takes place.
-Because of the lack of a sequel, a bonus level was released for fans, which provided some closure.
+Because of the lack of a sequel, a bonus level was released for fans, which provides some closure.
 However, the bonus level is only available for the UK version of the game and was not released for the retail US version.

 Bonus content

-The bonus level is included in the Steam and Good Old Games release of the game.
-The bonus level "Class of Spook'em high" is the only downloadable content released for the game.
-In the level, the Ghostbreakers attack the HQ of ghost master, an old, abandoned mansion where the player has to defeat the Ghostbreakers in order to win the game.
+The bonus level is included in the Steam and GOG.com release of the game.
+The bonus level "Class of Spook'em High" is the only downloadable content released for the game.
+In the level, the Ghostbreakers attack the HQ of the Ghost Master, an old, abandoned mansion where the player has to defeat the Ghostbreakers in order to win the game.
 The bonus content was released in place of a sequel.